High school (grades 9-12) · Kaplan, LA

 What is the racial and ethnic makeup of Kaplan High School?

-The largest demographic group at Kaplan High School is White at 80.5%.
-The school serves a diverse student body in Kaplan, LA.
+The largest demographic group at Kaplan High School is White at 80.5% of enrollment, in Kaplan, LA.

 What is the Resource Investment Index for Kaplan High School?

-Kaplan High School has a Resource Investment Index of 27/100 (F) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Kaplan High School has a Resource Investment Index of 28/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page